mayra-cabrera/vim-quick-cheatsheet/README.md

 - `vim` - Select inside current ruby method
 - `vaM` - Select around whole class
 - `viM` - Select inside current class

+This plugin can also be used with delete, change and yank (`dar` - Todo delete arround current ruby block, `cim` - To change inside current ruby method, etc. How awesome is that?)